-Some ODBC drivers tend to raise warnings in situations where extra information needs to be passed to the user such as truncation of data, changing of context, implicit conversions, etc. This means that e.g. an mxODBC Zope DA defaults to reporting these warnings to the user, but in some situations it may be required that this is not done, e.g. for deploying Zope on production systems.
+Some ODBC drivers tend to raise warnings in situations where extra information needs to be passed to the user such as truncation of data, changing of context, implicit conversions, etc. This means that e.g. an INSERT can cause a Warning exception informing about some special event even though the execution of the statement succeeded.
+Note that Warning exceptions cause result sets of SELECT statements to be cleared.

+mxODBC Zope DA defaults to reporting these warnings to the user, but in some situations it may be required that this is not done, e.g. for deploying Zope on production systems.